 The popularity of Robo Advisors has caused tons of different options to pop up over the last few years.
 This means there are plenty of great options to choose from, which is both good and bad.

-On the plus side, all the competition incentivizes each option to make sure the product performs well, offers unique features, and is priced cheaply.
+On the plus side, all the competition incentivizes each Robo Advisor to make sure their product performs well, offers unique features, and is priced cheaply.

 On the other hand, the more options there are, the harder it is to choose one to use that best fits your personal situation.